 "Um...
 I think my friend is bringing me something."
 Emma said.

 "First time here?"
 The woman shouted to be heard.
 Emma nodded.
 She smirked.

 "I'll bring ya something special."
 She said and walked away.
 Emma took a slow breath and glanced back to the bar crowd to look for Lucas.
 She couldn't see him anywhere.

 "Hi there honey."
 A woman spoke.
 Emma turned around.
 A very busty wolf stood leaning against the high top wearing a low-cut red corset.
 She was a slightly older woman with dirty blonde hair and was looking at Emma curiously.

 "Uh...
 Hi."
 Emma said awkwardly.

-“I don’t think I’ve ever seen you before.
-First time here?”
+"I don't think I've ever seen you before.
+First time here?"
 She asked curiously.
-Emma pursed her lips a bit, and looked back toward the bar, searching for Lucas.
+Emma frowned and looked back toward the bar as she frantically searched for Lucas.
 The number of wolf scents in there was overwhelming.

 "I'm... here with a friend," Emma said uncertainly.

-“Which friend?”
+"Which friend?"
 The woman asked.
-Emma furrowed her brow, feeling increasingly uncomfortable.
+Emma furrowed her brow as she felt increasingly uncomfortable.
 This felt like an interrogation.